joaoflavioufmg/desk/distfit/README.md

-# Distribution Fitting Tool
+# Distribution Fitting Tool (DistFit) for DESK

-Course: EPD899: Simulacao de Sistemas Logísticos
 Prof: João Flávio de Freitas Almeida (PPGEP-UFMG)
+Course: EPD899: Simulating Logistics Systems

-A Python tool for fitting probability distributions to empirical data using statistical tests.
+DistFit is a Python tool for fitting probability distributions to empirical data using statistical tests.
 This tool helps identify the best-fitting probability distribution from a set of common distributions and provides Python code for generating random numbers from the fitted distribution.
+It can be used with the Discrete Event Simulation Kit (DESK).

 ## Features